-We generate revenue primarily from sales of our products and services, and license agreements.
+We generate revenue primarily from sales of our products and services, and from grant agreements.
 Our product revenue consists of sales of instruments and consumables.
 Consumable revenues are largely driven by the size of our installed base of instruments and the annual level of pull-through per instrument.
 Service revenue is linked to our sales of instruments as our service revenue consists of post-warranty service contracts, preventive maintenance plans, instrument parts, installation and training.
+We also receive grants from various entities to perform research and development activities over contractually defined periods.
 Our license revenue is generated primarily in the United States and relates to licensing our technology to third-parties.

-We sell our instruments to leading academic research institutions, translational research and medicine centers, cancer centers, clinical research laboratories, and biopharmaceutical, biotechnology, contract research organizations, and Ag-Bio companies.
-No single customer represented more than 10% of our total revenue for 2018, 2017, or 2016.
-Revenue from our five largest customers was 17%, 14% and 15% of total revenue in 2018, 2017, and 2016, respectively.
+We sell our products to leading academic, government, pharmaceutical, biotechnology and plant and animal research laboratories worldwide.

+No single customer represented more than 10% of our total revenue for 2019, 2018, or 2017.
+Revenue from our five largest customers was 17% of total revenue both for 2019 and 2018, and 14% for 2017, respectively.